 You could easily spend all day here and not see everything.
 Because of this, and because most signs and plaques are in Spanish, I highly recommend a guided tour.
 Bookmundi offers an Anthropology Museum and Centro tour that covers the museum effectively and efficiently in just three hours.

 For the best views of the park and the city skyline, head to Chapultepec Castle.
 Once a gathering place for Aztecs, the area has since been everything from a Presidential home to a military academy and an observatory.
 Today it houses the National Museum of History.

 Mexico City’s love of wrestling dates back to the turn of the 20th century.
 It has come along way since with the addition of high flying manoeuvres, comedy, and of course, the famous masks Luchadors are now known for.

 As a tourist, your best bet to catch a Lucha Libre performance in Mexico City is at Arena Mexico.
 Shows run Tuesdays, Fridays, and Sundays.
-I went on a Friday and tickets were limited so I suggest going on a tour.
-Urban Adventures runs a great night out including Lucha Libre, a pub crawl, and mariachi bands.
+I went on a Friday and tickets were limited so I suggest going on a Lucha Libre tour.
+That includes tickets, a pub crawl, and mariachi bands.
 It’s a great way to catch a match, try some local eats, and meet new friends.

 Climb an Ancient Pyramid at Teotihuacan

 A visit to Teotihuacan is a must, even if you only have three days in Mexico City.
 This head-scratching ancient city predates the Aztecs and features two mass of pyramids, the Temple of the Sun and the Temple of the Moon.
 Best of all, you can climb both of these pyramids